Expelliarmus-R/NeoStats_CaseStudy/README.md

 ##  Project Objective

-Build a complete **data engineering + analytics pipeline** to monitor server performance by:
+Build a complete **analytics pipeline** to monitor server performance by:
 - Ingesting raw server logs
 - Cleaning and aggregating data using ADF
 - Storing data in Bronze, Silver, and Gold layers